DeFord Bailey: Career

 Several records by Bailey were issued in 1927 and 1928, all of them harmonica solos.
 In 1927 he recorded for Brunswick Records in New York City, In 1928 he made the first recordings in Nashville, eight sides for RCA Victor, three of which were issued on the Victor, Bluebird, and RCA labels.
 Emblematic of the ambiguity of Bailey's position as a recording artist is the fact that his arguably greatest recording, "John Henry", was released by RCA separately in both its "race" series and its "hillbilly" series.
 In addition to his well-known harmonica, Bailey also played the guitar, bones, and banjo.

 Bailey was a pioneer member of the WSM Grand Ole Opry and one of its most popular performers, appearing on the program from 1927 to 1941.
 During this period he toured with major country stars, including Uncle Dave Macon, Bill Monroe, and Roy Acuff.
-Like other black stars of his day traveling in the Southern United States and Western United States, he faced difficulties in finding food and accommodations because of discriminatory Jim Crow laws.
+Acuff later said "I was an unknown when I began touring with DeFord.
+He could draw a crowd, not me.
+He helped me get started."
+Bailey's own article at the Country Music Hall of Fame called him "one of the Grand Ole Opry's most popular early performers and country music's first African American star."
+Like other Black stars of his day traveling in the Southern United States and Western United States, he faced difficulties in finding food and accommodations while on tour because of discriminatory Jim Crow laws.

 Bailey was fired by WSM in 1941 because of a licensing conflict between BMI and ASCAP, which prevented him from playing his best-known tunes on the radio.
 When he was let go from the Opry, that effectively ended his performance and recording career.
 Bailey then spent the rest of his life running his own shoeshine stand and renting out rooms in his home to make a living.
-Though he continued to play the harmonica, he almost never performed publicly.
+Though he continued to play the harmonica, he rarely performed publicly.
 One of his rare performances occurred in 1974, when he agreed to appear on the Opry.
 This was a special event to mark the Opry leaving the Ryman Auditorium for the Grand Ole Opry House.
 This performance became the impetus for the Opry's annual Old Timers' Shows.

-Afterwards Bailey continued to perform at the Opry only occasionally.
+Afterwards, Bailey continued to perform at the Opry only occasionally.
 He played there on his 75th birthday in December 1974, at the Old Timers Shows, and also in April 1982.
 A few months later that year, in June, he was taken to Nashville's Baptist Hospital in failing health.
-Bailey died on July 2, 1982, at his daughter's home in Nashville, and is buried in Greenwood Cemetery there.
+Bailey died from kidney and heart failure on July 2, 1982, at his daughter's home in Nashville, and is buried in Greenwood Cemetery there.

+Family

+Bailey's family were also in the music business.
+His son, also named DeFord Bailey and called DeFord Bailey Jr was a well-known musician in Nashville.
+At one time his band included Jimi Hendrix as a guitarist.
+Bailey's grandson, Carlos DeFord Bailey, has performed at the Grand Ole Opry.